Psoriatic Arthritis (cont.)

 - Usually, the fingers and toes are affected first.
 The fingers may have a "sausage" appearance (called dactylitis).
 This occurs in 35% of people with psoriatic arthritis.

-Usually, fewer than five joints are affected at any particular time.
+- Usually, fewer than five joints are affected at any particular time.

 Symmetrical polyarthritis (arthritis that involves similar joints on both sides of the body, much like rheumatoid arthritis) is one of the most common types: